 Delivery of the Eastbound Ultralight Compact Enduro Trail Jack includes;

 - 3-pieces telescopic aluminium shafts with Yoke screwed op top

 - rubber anti slip foot

 - 25 cm dubble sided original Velcro strap to lock front brake

 - two (2) R-clips to determine the working length of the Trail Jack

 - User Instruction

-TIP; It is strongly advised to use the Trail Jack only on asphalted, paved or solid under ground.
+TIP; It is strongly advised to use the Trail Jack only on asphalted, paved or solid underground.
 Sometimes however it is not possible to get to such a place and you will have to fix your flat tire on the spot with only soft underground.
-When the underground is not be strong enough to carry the Trail Jack foot, you can for instance look for a flat stone and dig it in to place the Trail Jack on.
+When the underground is not strong enough to carry the Trail Jack foot, you can for instance look for a flat stone and dig it in to place the Trail Jack on.
 Or use for instance your riding glove or one end of your tool roll under the Trail Jack foot.